richlaw1986/dspm-guides/guides/detect-api-keys-secrets-tokens-aws.md

     <div class="cyera-highlight">
         <h3>Introducing Cyera</h3>
-        <p>Cyera is a modern Data Security Posture Management (DSPM) platform that discovers, classifies, and continuously monitors your sensitive data across cloud services.
+        <p><a href="https://www.cyera.com">Cyera</a> is a modern Data Security Posture Management (DSPM) platform that discovers, classifies, and continuously monitors your sensitive data across cloud services.
 By leveraging advanced AI and Natural Language Processing (NLP) techniques, Cyera automatically detects API keys, secrets, and tokens across your AWS infrastructure—from code repositories to configuration files—ensuring you stay ahead of credential exposure and meet SOC 2 audit requirements in real time.</p>
     </div>